sb2702/webcodecs-fundamentals/src/content/docs/patterns/transcoding.md

 #### Decoder

-Next, we'll add a DecoderStream, where we setup the decoder in `start` (which gets called at initialization), submit chunks for decoding in `transform` and flush the deocder in `flush`.
+Next, we'll add a DecoderStream, where we setup the decoder in `start` (which gets called at initialization), submit chunks for decoding in `transform` and flush the decoder in `flush`.

-Note that there is a `controller` being passed both to `start` and to `transform`, and this lets define how we send chunks to the next stage in the decoder initilization in `start()` while also sending chunks for decoding in `transform()`.
+Note that there is a `controller` being passed both to `start` and to `transform`, and this lets define how we send chunks to the next stage in the decoder initialization in `start()` while also sending chunks for decoding in `transform()`.

 The `TransformStream` class also has a `flush` method which will automatically be called when the stream has no more inputs to process, and we just pass that flush call to `decoder.flush()`.
 Is that not elegant?